gromacs/gromacs/docs/reference-manual/definitions.rst

 -------------------------

 |Gromacs| can be compiled in either mixed or double precision.
-Documentation of previous |Gromacs| versions referred to “single precision”, but the implementation has made selective use of double precision for many years.
+Documentation of previous |Gromacs| versions referred to *single precision*, but the implementation has made selective use of double precision for many years.
 Using single precision for all variables would lead to a significant reduction in accuracy.
-Although in “mixed precision” all state vectors, i.e. particle coordinates, velocities and forces, are stored in single precision, critical variables are double precision.
+Although in *mixed precision* all state vectors, i.e. particle coordinates, velocities and forces, are stored in single precision, critical variables are double precision.
 A typical example of the latter is the virial, which is a sum over all forces in the system, which have varying signs.
 In addition, in